a close up of a computer screen with a triangle pattern

 Which country is best for hiring a virtual assistant?

-It depends on your goals.
-Countries in Latin America (LatAm) offer time-zone compatibility and strong English proficiency for US businesses.
+The best place to hire a VA depends on your goals.
+Countries in Latin America (LatAm) offer time-zone compatibility and strong English proficiency for US businesses, with savings of 30%-70% compared to hiring in the US.

-The Philippines has a long history of being the go-to place to hire excellent English-speaking VAs.
+The Philippines has a long history of being the go-to place to hire excellent English-speaking VAs at the lowest rates.

-The key is aligning a country’s strengths—such as language, time zone, cost, or specialization—with your exact business needs.
+The key is aligning a country's strengths (language, time zone, cost, or specialization) with your exact business needs.

 How do I pay an overseas VA?

-You can use platforms like Wise, Payoneer, Deel, or work with an staffing and recruiting agency like Near that handles payments for you.
+To pay offshore VAs, you can use international payment platforms like Wise, Payoneer, Deel, or work with a staffing and recruiting agency like Near that handles payments for you.

 How do I know if my industry is suitable for hiring overseas VAs?